 - 1 teaspoon dark soy sauce

-- ¼ cup sui mi ya cai, Chinese preserved mustard greens* optional
+- ¼ cup sui mi ya cai Chinese preserved mustard greens, (can omit if you can’t find it)

-- 8 oz baby bok choy or other leafy greens leaves separated
+- 8 oz baby bok choy cut in half lengthwise, can sub. other leafy green

 Instructions

-- Add in the sui mi ya cai and cook for an additional 1 - 2 minutes.
-Turn off heat and set aside.
+- Toss in sui mi ya cai (if using) and cook for an additional 1 - 2 minutes.
+Remove meat mixture from heat & set aside.

 Notes